 Required Licenses

-- Business License: Must be obtained from the local government; proof of identity and business formation documents are required.
+- General Business License: Must be obtained from the local government.
+Requirements typically include proof of business registration, payment of fees, and compliance with zoning regulations.

 Insurance Requirements